 The Power Query Editor in Power BI Desktop uses the ribbon or the right-click menus for available tasks.
 Most of the tasks you can select on the Home or Transform tabs of the ribbon are also available by right-clicking an item and choosing from the menu that appears.

 You can now apply your own changes and transformations to the data and see them in Applied Steps.

 For example, for sunglasses sales you're most interested in the weather ranking, so you decide to sort the table by the Weather column instead of by Overall rank.
 Drop down the arrow next to the Weather header, and select Sort ascending.
 The data now appears sorted by weather ranking, and the step Sorted Rows appears in Applied Steps.

 You're not very interested in selling sunglasses to the worst weather states, so you decide to remove them from the table.
-From the Reduce Rows group of the Home tab, select Remove Rows > Remove Bottom Rows.
+From the Home tab, select Reduce Rows > Remove Rows > Remove Bottom Rows.
 In the Remove Bottom Rows dialog box, enter 10, and then select OK.

 The bottom 10 worst weather rows are removed from the table, and the step Removed Bottom Rows appears in Applied Steps.